 BREAST CANCER DETECTION

-During the 2009-2010 and 2010-2011 program years, respectively, a total of 376 and 225 cases of breast cancer, including invasive breast cancer, Lobular Carcinoma in Situ (LCIS), Ductal Carcinoma in Situ (DCIS) and all other Carcinoma in Situ, were diagnosed through the CSP, representing an overall breast cancer detection rate of 11.2 and 9.2 per 1,000 clients screened through the program.
-Figure 12 shows how the detection rate for breast cancer varies by age for cases diagnosed between the 1994-1995 and 2010-2011 program years; rates were highest among the youngest and oldest age groups.
+During the 2011-2012 program year, a total of 467 cases of breast cancer, including invasive breast cancer, Lobular Carcinoma in Situ (LCIS), Ductal Carcinoma in Situ (DCIS) and all other Carcinoma in Situ, were diagnosed through the CSP, representing an overall breast cancer detection rate of 11.2 per 1,000 clients screened through the program.
+Figure 8 shows how the detection rate for breast cancer varies by age for cases diagnosed between the 1994-1995 and 2011-2012 program years; rates were highest among the youngest and oldest age groups.
 The relatively high detection rate of breast cancer among women under age 40 can be explained, in part, by the program's eligibility criteria which allow women under age 40 to receive screening mammograms through the CSP only if they are considered to be at increased risk or are symptomatic for breast cancer.
-The higher detection rate for breast cancer among the older age group is consistent with the incidence of breast cancer in the general population, where incidence increases with age, with the highest incidence in women 75-79 years of age (New York State Cancer Registry, 2004-2008).
+The higher detection rate for breast cancer among the older age group is consistent with the incidence of breast cancer in the general population, where incidence increases with age, with the highest incidence in women 75-79 years of age (New York State Cancer Registry, 2005-2009).
+Figure 8

-Figure 12

 Identification of breast cancer at an early stage when it is most treatable and the survival rate is more favorable is a primary goal of the CSP.
-Overall, the percent of clients diagnosed with breast cancer at early stages (in Situ or Stage I) was 43.5 percent between the 1994-1995 and 2010-2011 program years (Figure 13).
+Overall, the percent of clients diagnosed with breast cancer at early stages (in Situ or Stage I) was 40.0 percent between the 1994-1995 and 2011-2012 program years (Figure 9).
 The percentage of early stage diagnosis increases with age.
 The lower percent of early stage disease in younger women may, once again, be associated with the CSP eligibility criteria, which allow women under 40 to have screening mammograms only if they are considered to be at increased risk for breast cancer.
-Figure 13 Stage of Breast Cancer Detected by Age Group New York State Cancer Services Program April 1994 - March 2011

-CERVICAL CANCER SCREENING RESULTS The percentage of abnormal Pap test results among all women screened in the program was 7.5 percent for the 2009-2010 program year and 7.7 for the 2010-2011 program year.
+CERVICAL CANCER SCREENING RESULTS

+The percentage of abnormal Pap test results among all women screened in the program was 7.5 percent for the 2011-2012 program year.
 Abnormal Pap test results can include any of the following: atypical squamous cells of undetermined significance (ASC-US), low-grade squamous intraepithelial lesions (LSIL) including human papillomavirus (HPV) changes, high-grade squamous intraepithelial lesions (HSIL), atypical squamous cells of undetermined significance - cannot exclude HSIL (ASC-H), atypical glandular cells - all subcategories (AGC), squamous cell cancer or other.
-Figures 14 and 15 illustrate how the percentage of abnormal Pap test results varied with age in the 2009-2010 and 2010-2011 program years.
-Although women 18 to 39 years of age were no longer eligible for cervical screening through the CSP in the 2009-2010 program year, a small group of women (n=39) had started their screening immediately prior to the beginning of the program year and completed screening in the 2009-2010 program year.
-These women are included in Figure 14.
-In the 2009-2010 program year, the youngest women were more likely to have abnormal findings than older age groups.
-In the 2010-2011 program year, the oldest women and the youngest women were more likely to have abnormal findings than the women in the middle age groups.
-Figure 14 Pap Test Results by Client Age New York State Cancer Services Program April 2009 -- March 2010
+Figure 10 illustrates how the percentage of abnormal Pap test results varied with age in the 2011-2012 program year.
+The oldest women and the youngest women were more likely to have abnormal findings than the women in the middle age groups.

+Figure 10